diego2094/ai-training/README.md

 For the first module, you will need to:

 - Generate the `employees.db` file as mentioned above.
 - Create an AWS account if you don't already have one and add your credentials to `~/.aws/credentials` (or manually export the environment variables into your console).

 For the second module, you will need to:

 - Have the large dataset ready.
 You can use the one provided or generate one using `generate_large_dataset.py`.
 - For the PySpark part of the third lesson in the second module, you will need to have Java installed.

+For the new modules you will need to have a credit card assign to your OpenAI account in ourder to use the embeddings API.
+Otherwise, you can use HuggingFace which is a free alternative.